-Application for 1915(c c) HCBS Waiver: Draft DC.023.00.00 - Nov 01, 2020 Page 11 of 248 20001 Phone: Ext: TTY Fax: E-mail: Attachments melisa.byrd@dc.gov Attachment #1: Trans any of the following changes from the current approved waiver.
-Check all boxes that a oply. proved waiver with this waiver.
-Combining waive Eliminating a ser ver into two waivers. sing an individual cost limit pertaining to eligibility. ising limits to a service or a set of services, as specified in Appendix C. duplicated count of participants (Factor C). decreasing, a limitation on the number of participants served at any point in time. iges that could result in some participants losing eligibility or being transferred to another Medicaid authority. another waiver • • ges that could result in reduced services to participants.
-Specify the transition pl Specify the management pa e and Community-Based Settings Waiver Transition Plan ess to bring this waiver into compliance with federal home and community-based (HC R 441.301(c)(4)-(5), and associated CMS guidance.
-B) settings Consult with CMS for in nstructions before completing this item.
-This field describes the status of a transition p evant information in the planning phase will differ from information required to descr - rate has submitted a statewide HCB settings transition plan to CMS, the description in this field may complies with federal H and that this submission e plan.
-The narrative in this field must include enough information to demonstrate that ACB settings requirements, including the compliance and transition requirements at 42 m is consistent with the portions of the statewide HCB settings transition plan that are 2 CFR 441.301(c)(6), · - parize germane portions of the statewide HCB settings transition plan as required.
-5 HCB Settings describes settings that do not require transition; the settings listed ther e meet federal HCB of the date of submission.
+Application for 19 915(c) HCBS Waiver: DC.1766.R00.00 - Nov 01, 2020 Page 11 of 270 State: Dist. of Columbia Zip: 20001 Phone: (202) 442-9075 Ext: TTY Fax: (202) 442-4790 E-mail: Attachments melisa.byrd@dc.gov Attachment #1: T Transition Plan It to any of the following changes from the current approved waiver.
+Check a ll boyes that apply approved waiver with this waiver. n boxes that apply.
+Combining w Splitting one waiver into two waivers.
+Eliminating a a service.
+Adding or de ecreasing an individual cost limit pertaining to eligibility.
+Adding or de ecreasing limits to a service or a set of services, as specified in Appendix (С. Reducing the e unduplicated count of participants (Factor C).
+Adding new, or decreasing, a limitation on the number of participants served at any $\boldsymbol{\beta}$ point in time. changes that could result in some participants losing eligibility or being to or another Medicaid authority. transferred to another waiver Making any changes that could result in reduced services to participants.
+Specify the transiti ion plan for the waiver: Specify the state's requirements at 42 Iome and Community-Based Settings Waiver Transition Plan process to bring this waiver into compliance with federal home and commun CFR 441.301(c)(4)-(5), and associated CMS guidance. for instructions before completing this item.
+This field describes the status of

+Consult with CMS for instructions before completing this item.
+This field describes the status of a transition process at the point in time of submission.
+Relevant information in the planning phase will differ from information required to describe attainment of milestones.

+To the extent that the state has submitted a statewide HCB settings transition plan to CMS, the description in this field may reference that statewide plan.
+The narrative in this field must include enough information to demonstrate that this waiver complies with federal HCB settings requirements, including the compliance and transition requirements at 42 CFR 441.301(c)(6), and that this submission is consistent with the portions of the statewide HCB settings transition plan that are germane to this waiver.
+Quote or summarize germane portions of the statewide HCB settings transition plan as required.

+Note that Appendix C-5 HCB Settings describes settings that do not require transition; the settings listed there meet federal HCB setting requirements as of the date of submission.
 Do not duplicate that information here.

-T. necessary for the state t HCB settings transition ppendix C-5 when submitting a renewal or amendment to this waiver for other purpos to amend the waiver solely for the purpose of updating this field and Appendix C-5.
-At a process for this waiver, when all waiver settings meet federal HCB setting requiremed, and include in Section C-5 the information on all HCB settings in the waiver. the end of the state's
+Update this field and Appendix C-5 when submitting a renewal or amendment to this waiver for other purposes.
+It is not necessary for the state to amend the waiver solely for the purpose of updating this field and Appendix C-5.
+At the end of the state's HCB settings transition process for this waiver, when all waiver settings meet federal HCB setting requirements, enter "Completed" in this field, and include in Section C-5 the information on all HCB settings in the waiver.